Luc16/WasmFluidSimulation/README.md

 ## [Demo](https://luc16.github.io)

-The [Demo](https://luc16.github.io) can be accessed and played with, to generate fluid drag the mouse (or finger if on touch screen) to generate smoke-like fluid.
+The [Demo](https://luc16.github.io) can be accessed and played with.
+To generate fluid drag the mouse (or finger if on touch screen) to generate smoke-like fluid.